Employee advocacy works because people trust people.

 There are myriad ways to do this, like:

-It’s important that you let your employees decide for themselves how much they’re comfortable contributing.
+You must let your employees decide for themselves how much they’re comfortable contributing.
 You don’t have to throw them into the deep end right away by asking them to write a full exposé — they can work up to that.

 This type of content is perfect for employees who want to boost their own personal brand and authority while gaining perks from being an employee advocate.